joestelmach/natty/README.md

 Started with [a thread in the original project](https://github.com/joestelmach/natty/issues/274).
 The aim is to try providing maintenance for the library.

-Plan / Priorities (as of March 2022):
+Plan / Priorities (as of November 2022):

 1. ~~Release version `1.0.0` with (possibly) the same code as the fork root, but under new name, consider renaming packages and artifacts to use `natty-parser` as the moniker, etc.~~
 DONE